sophielrt/Bump-To-Baby-Photography/README.md

    - Display the studio's location using a map to help users find us easily.

-### User Stories
+### Target Users
 1. #### Expecting Parents
    - Couples or single parents who are expecting a baby and looking for maternity and/or newborn photography.
    - They want maternity photography to document their pregnancy journey and/or newborn photography to capture their baby's arrival

 2. #### New Parents (After Birth)
    - Parents who have recently had a baby and want to document this special time with a professional photoshoot.
-   -They may use newborn photography to announce their baby's birth or simple to perserve these precious moments.
+   - They may use newborn photography to announce their baby's birth or simple to perserve these precious moments.

 3. #### Parents looking for Milestone Baby Photography
    - Parents who want to document they key stages of their baby's first year.